congchan/DeepText/readme.md

 * textInception
 * bigru_att

-## Usage
+## Features
-step:
+1. Get BERT pre-trained words representation.
+You should download the BERT pre-trained model by yourself, and put it at the `./bert/` directory, say `./bert/chinese_L-12_H-768_A-12`
-1. Data: provide data / process data
+2. Data: provide data / process data
-2. define task: say, a classifier
+3. Define task: say, a classifier.
 Make use of `classifier.py`

 ### Data
 Make use of `SampleProcessor` class (or define your own)